swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 let myIdentifiables: [AnyIdentifiable] ✅
 ```

 Furthermore, dynamic environments are also known to lack type information.
-Therefore value-level abstraction can be exploited in cases such as previewing an application, where the application's components are dynamically replaced, in the file system where a file representing an unknown type might be stored, and in server environments, where various types could be exchanged between different computers.
+Therefore, value-level abstraction can be exploited in cases such as previewing an application, where the application's components are dynamically replaced, in the file system where a file representing an unknown type might be stored, and in server environments, where various types could be exchanged between different computers.

 Morover, the availability of an existential type for a given protocol is sometimes quite unintuitive.
 That is, today, a protocol qualifies for an existential type provided that it lacks any associated type or non-covariant `Self` requirements; however, the associated types of a protocol can be fixed via the same-type constraint.
 As a result, [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) has been created asking for this restriction's removal: